Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Conclusion

 The usefulness of observing the second oscillation maximum can be understood in terms of an argument based on CP asymmetries.
 In order to observe a signal for CP violation in the leptonic sector, one needs to measure the CP conjugate channels ($\nu_\mu \to \nu_e$ and $\bar \nu_\mu \to \bar\nu_e$).
 The interference term has the CP violating parameter $\delta$ and should be larger (ideally) compared to the other two terms (solar and atmospheric).
 For the measured value of $\theta_{13}$, the interference term is large compared to the other two terms.
-The CP asymmetry is larger at the second oscillation maximum since $A^{CP}_{\mu e} \simeq 0.75 \sin \delta $ (at $L/E \simeq 1500$ km/GeV) and $A^{CP}_{\mu e} \simeq 0.3 \sin \delta $ (at $L/E \simeq 500$ km/GeV)].
+The CP asymmetry is larger at the second oscillation maximum since $A^{CP}_{\mu e} \simeq 0.75 \sin \delta $ (at $L/E \simeq 1500$ km/GeV) and $A^{CP}_{\mu e} \simeq 0.3 \sin \delta $ (at $L/E \simeq 500$ km/GeV).
 This implies significantly higher sensitivity to observe CP violation.
-Now, if neutrino energy is held fixed, the baseline has to be about three times larger than for the first oscillation maximum.
+Now, if neutrino energy is held fixed, the baseline has to be about three times larger than that required for the first oscillation maximum.
 But, this leads to a reduction in statistics by an order of magnitude.
 However, the other potentially viable option is to use a very intense neutrino beam from a multi-MW proton beam.
-In the recent times, there is an upsurge in activity relating to analyzing the role of second oscillation maximum in the context of ESS$\nu$SB (which covers the second oscillation maximum using $5MW$ proton linac as neutrino source and WC detector placed at $\sim 500$ km away) and T2HKK both within and beyond the standard three flavour mixing paradigm.
-However, a detailed and comprehensive study investigating the role of second oscillation maximum has not yet been carried out in the context of DUNE.

 Our experimental setup comprises of LBNF/DUNE using a neutrino beam covering the $2^{nd}$ maxima in conjunction with the standard CP optimized wide-band beam currently under design~\cite{Acciarri:2015uup}.
-The neutrino beam at the second maxima is generated using a 3 MW, 8 GeV proton beam which could be generated by the PIP-III superconducting linac option~\cite{pip}.
+The neutrino beam at the second maxima is generated using a 3 MW, 8 GeV proton beam which could be realized by the PIP-III SRF linac option~\cite{pip}.
+We note that the default CP optimized wide-band beam for DUNE already covers a significant portion of the $2^{nd}$ oscillation maximum and offers the capability of precision measurement using the shape of the observed oscillation over a wide range of $L/E$.
+The addition of the $2^{nd}$ maxima beam running enhances the flux of neutrinos at the $2^{nd}$ maxima without the penalty of the background feed-down from higher energy neutrinos (in particular the backgrounds from NC and $\nu_\tau$).